hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 ```

 ### 4. In case you just want to enable Azure AD B2C cookie authentication
---see de Hexiron.AspNetCore.Authentication.UiSample in the samples folder--
+Follow the steps described at [How to Authenticate with Azure AD B2C in AspNetCore](https://github.com/hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/wiki/How-to-Authenticate-with-Azure-AD-B2C-in-AspNetCore)

 ### 5. In case of an API host, register the middleware service to enable JWT validation
---see de Hexiron.AspNetCore.Authentication.AzureAdMixed.ApiSample and Hexiron.AspNetCore.Authentication.AzureAdMixed.HostToApiSample in the samples folder--
+**See de Hexiron.AspNetCore.Authentication.AzureAdMixed.ApiSample and Hexiron.AspNetCore.Authentication.AzureAdMixed.HostToApiSample in the samples folder**
 In the startup.cs class, register the middleware.
 You have multiple possibilities:
 - You only register Azure AD JWT validation